Sea lamprey captured in weir

 Spotted knapweed quickly overtakes dry and open habitats, invading the lakeshore's beach and dune systems and particularly threatening rare native plants in the pristine Grand Sable Dunes area.
 Park staff have been actively treating spotted knapweed patches since 2002.

 Other invasive plants impacting lakeshore resources include forget-me-not, goutweed, Japanese knotweed, white sweet clover, and cypress spurge.
 Invasive plants harmful to human health include wild parsnip, which can cause severe chemical burns if the sap gets on human skin in the presence of sunlight.
+(Giant hogweed, a highly toxic relative of wild parsnip, has not been found in the park.)

 Learn more about the natural history and environmental impacts of the most common invasive species at the national lakeshore: